-The Pierre charges a nightly hotel fee of $34 per night.
-This includes evening turndown service (complete with complimentary bottled water), as well as free wifi for up to five devices, and coffee, tea, and pastries in the lobby.
+The Pierre charges a nightly hotel fee of $34.
+This includes evening turndown service (complete with complimentary bottled water), free wifi for up to five devices, and in-lobby coffee, tea, and pastries.

 How to Get a Deal at The Pierre